jdetychey/wETHer_vineyard/README.md

 ##sample folder

-this folder is not relevant anymore and is kept until deleted or proved usefull
+this folder is not relevant anymore and is kept until deleted or proved useful

 ##Former ReadMe: